By J. L. Starkey

 Born in 1869 in the shadow of the fallen Confederate capital, William was the youngest child of Everett Wingfield and Ann Eliza (Bass) Baugh .
-He grew up during the turbulent reconstruction era and found his calling early in life.
-“Willie,” as he was sometimes called, inherited his forefathers’ talent for woodworking , and as an adult, would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill.
+He grew up during the turbulent Reconstruction era and found his calling early in life.
+Willie, as he was sometimes called, inherited his forefathers’ talent for woodworking, and as an adult, he would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill .

-In an era where southern men followed family traditions, William seemed hell-bent on doing things his own way.
-By the time he was seventeen, he was working in the upholstery business and living on his own .
-By age eighteen, he had met his future wife, and within days of turning “almost” nineteen (if records are to be believed), he was a married man .
+In an era where southern men followed family traditions, Willie seemed hell-bent on doing things his own way.
+At seventeen, he was working in the upholstery business and living on his own .
+At eighteen, he met his future wife, and within days of turning nineteen, he was a married man .

 About that wedding…

 William and Melcena were married on 4 July 1887 at First Presbyterian Church in Washington, D.C. .
-It was tempting for me to assume that the two teenagers had run off and eloped, perhaps to avoid a scandal of some sort.
+It was tempting to assume that the teenagers had eloped, perhaps to avoid a scandal of some sort.
 Those things happened, right?

-It did not take long to find answers, and those answers led to two conclusions.
+It didn’t take long to find answers, and those answers led to two conclusions.
 First, this marriage was no secret.
 And second…William Baugh was one outspoken rebel.

-Initially, I wondered why William married so far from home when his family had such strong connections to their local Methodist church.
-William’s father had a lengthy history of service to the church , and one of William’s nieces had even been named in honor of the church’s minister !
+Initially, I wondered why William married so far from home when his family had strong connections to their local Methodist church.
+William’s father had a lengthy history of service to the church, and his niece had even been named in honor of the church’s minister .

-Despite his family’s history and traditions, William chose (yet again) to go his own way when he and Melcena married in that church in Washington, D.C..
-But wait right there – you see, this was not just any church.
-No, this was the church known as “Old First” in the D.C. area.
-It was a church that counted presidents and senators among its members, and whose senior pastor was a close friend of President Grover Cleveland !
+Despite his family’s history and traditions, William chose (yet again) to go his own way when he and Melcena married in that D.C. church.
+But wait right there – you see, this was not just any church .
+Indeed, this church was known in the D.C. area as “Old First,” and it counted presidents and senators among its members.
+At the time of William’s wedding, its senior pastor was a close friend of President Grover Cleveland!

 Sunderland did not let cruel words and prejudice dissuade him from his calling, and he continued to minister to the nation’s leaders.
-Just one year before William and Melcena’s wedding, he officiated at the marriage of president Grover Cleveland and Frances Folsom.
-The wedding was the headline-grabbing event of the summer, and news stories gushed about everything from the vows to the decorations to the attire worn by those in attendance .
+Just one year before William and Melcena’s wedding, he officiated at the marriage of President Grover Cleveland and Frances Folsom.
+The wedding was the headline-grabbing event of the summer, and news stories gushed about everything from the vows to the decorations to the guests’ attire .

-A “quiet elopement” in a distant city for William and Melcena?
+A secret elopement in a distant city for William and Melcena?
 Hardly.

 With his history in D.C. and Virginia and his dedication to the cause of abolition, Byron Sunderland was a well-known minister.
 Additionally, his connections to politicians and the D.C. elite surely meant that he was a busy man.
-Arranging for him to officiate at a wedding on Independence Day – and in our nation’s capitol, no less – must have taken careful planning…along with a bit of cash, I assume.
+Arranging for him to officiate at an Independence Day wedding – in our nation’s capitol, no less – must have taken careful planning (along with a good bit of cash, I assume).

-How wrong they would have been, and how much they would have learned if they had known the rest of his story.
+How wrong they would have been, and how much they would have learned, had they known the rest of his story.
 I am so proud to call this courageous and rebellious southern gentleman my great-great-grandfather.

 I have been accused of makin’ my own rules.